 Welcome to St. Andrew’s Episcopal School!
 We are delighted that your child will be attending St. Andrew’s.
 We wish you a warm welcome from the entire St. Andrew’s community.
 The information listed below should help to make your transition seamless.
 We hope you find this information useful, and we welcome suggested changes or additions for future new parents.
 If you have any questions that you cannot find answers to please contact Lisa Witter at lwitter@

 Students should dress comfortably and wear athletic shoes and socks every day.
-More detailed information is included in The Customary 19-20 (Revised 12-9-19), published online.
+More detailed information is included in The Customary which is published on our website on the “For Parents” page.

 Students should not arrive at School until 7:30 A.M.
 At that time, the Parish Hall door and the Short Street gate are opened.
-Pre-Kindergarteners and Kindergarteners enter through the Short Street gate, and first through Eighth Graders enter the Parish Hall.
+Pre-Kindergarteners and Kindergarteners enter through the Short Street gate and should report directly to classroom, and First through Eighth Graders enter the Parish Hall.
 The School is not responsible for the safety of students until 7:30 A.M.

 Dismissal times are as follows:

 Pre-Kindergarten and Kindergarten

 3:15 P.M. on Short Street